airtai/faststream/.faststream_gen/kafka/index.md

 This minimal example illustrates how FastStream simplifies the process of connecting to Kafka and performing basic message processing from the **in_topic** to the **out-topic**.
 Depending on your specific use case and requirements, you can further customize your Kafka integration with FastStream to build robust and efficient streaming applications.

-For more advanced configuration options and detailed usage instructions, please refer to the FastStream Kafka documentation and the [offical Kafka documentation](https://kafka.apache.org/).
+For more advanced configuration options and detailed usage instructions, please refer to the FastStream Kafka documentation and the [offical Kafka documentation](https://kafka.apache.org/){.external-link target="_blank"}.